yuisanae2f/CPure/headers/Container/Map.md

 	unsigned long long _div;
 };
 ```
-is an unordered map as the hashmap.
+is an unordered map similar to the hashmap.
-is NOT the exact hashmap.
+but it is not the same.

 provides the map, which has a key.
-initialiser function will take the pointer and make it ready.

 ## struct ae2f_Map* ae2f_Map(struct ae2f_Map* _this); <d id="init"></d>
 initialies the value from `_this`.